Earthport/rest-api-docs/Guides/making requests.md

-The API is only available over HTTPS.
-Any requests made using HTTP will fail to connect.
+The API is only available over HTTPS - any requests made using HTTP will fail to connect.

-You will need to ensure you are using TLS v1.2 or higher.
+**Note**: you will need to ensure you are using TLS v1.2 or higher.

 ### API host
 | Environment   | Base URL                                             |